Our Product Management Dashboard is one of the unique tools we use with our clients.

 The dashboard contains a series of dials each representing a key issue that can impact on the success of product management.
 There’s no mathematical model that determines the position of the pointer on a dial and we find that such precision is rarely necessary.
 Instead, the dials are used to help facilitate a discussion about how a particular aspect of product management is being done.
 By discussing where the needle is on the dial for your business at the moment, and where ideally it should be, you can start to set goals for what you’d like to improve.

 These first three dials focus on what the purpose of product management is in your business.

 Expertise: Over time most product managers become experts on their product, but the business also looks to them to decide what goes on the roadmap.
 This means also knowing about their customers, competitors, and markets.
 We often see an imbalance, frequently product managers are focused too much on being the expert on their product and don’t spend enough time on understanding their market.

-Balanced view: Product managers need to have a balanced view across all the different aspects of their product.
+Balanced view: Product managers need to have a balanced view of all the different aspects of their product.
 This allows them to make unbiased decisions and recommendations for the business.
 It’s not about being an expert on every detail but about having the best ‘helicopter view’ of your product.